O Loved But Not Enough Though Dearer Far – Hymn Lyric

 O Loved But Not Enough Though Dearer Far: Exploring the True Meaning of Love and Devotion

 Love is a word that is often used casually and without much thought.
-We hear it in songs, see it in movies, and read about it in books.
+We it in songs, see it in movies, and about it in books.
 But what does it truly mean to love someone or something?
 In this hymn, the author reflects on the nature of love and the role it should play in our lives.

 The verse begins with a powerful statement: “Oh loved! but not enough-though dearer far than self and its most loved enjoyments are.”
 This line suggests that our understanding of love is often lacking.
 We may claim to love something or someone, but are we truly giving it the devotion and attention it deserves?